Killing of Daunte Wright: Traffic stop

 After several moments, Potter approached Wright and the trainee and unsnapped her handgun holster.
 She grabbed a piece of paper from the trainee with her right hand, then moved it to her left hand.
 Wright, who was unarmed, began to resist arrest, struggled with the officers, broke free, and stepped back into his car.
 The supervisor had the passenger's side door open, and reached inside to prevent Wright from putting the car in gear.
 The trainee officer on the driver's side attempted to prevent Wright from obtaining control of the steering wheel.
 Potter, who had her Taser holstered on her left side and her gun on her right, said, "I'll tase you," and then at 2:02 p.m. yelled, "Taser!
 Taser!
 Taser!"
 The supervisor released his hands from attempting to restrain Wright.
 A second later Potter then discharged her firearm, instead of her Taser, a single time using her right hand.
 The bullet struck Wright in the chest.

 Potter's pistol, a Glock 9 mm model, was entirely black, partially made of metal, and weighed 2.11 lb when loaded.
 Her Taser, made of plastic, was mostly yellow, and weighed 0.94 lb.
 Potter was holding her gun for 5.5 seconds before discharging it.
 Immediately after shooting Wright, she was still holding the piece of paper with her left hand.

 As Wright sped off in his vehicle, body camera footage recorded as Potter said to the other officers, "Oh shit, I just shot him."
 (Note: The Star Tribune says Potter said, "Holy shit!
 I just shot him.")
 Potter continued, "I grabbed the wrong fucking gun", as she collapsed to the curb and placed her head in her hands.
 She later added, "I'm going to prison.
 I just killed a boy."

 Car crash

 On April 12, 2021, people gather at the location of Wright's death the day prior.

 Wright, who had driven off after being shot, traveled for about 470 ft when his vehicle collided with another near the intersection of 63rd Avenue North and Kathrene Drive.
 After the crash, one officer approached Wright's vehicle with a gun drawn.
-Another officer checked Wright's pulse and, after detecting one, administered cardiopulmonary resuscitation (CPR) while they awaited the arrival of paramedics.
+Another officer checked Wright's pulse and, after not detecting one, administered cardiopulmonary resuscitation (CPR) while they awaited the arrival of paramedics.
 Upon arrival the paramedic crew took over Wright's care, but further attempts to revive him were unsuccessful and he was pronounced dead at the scene at 2:18 p.m., 16 minutes after being shot.
 Albrecht-Payton, the passenger in Wright's vehicle, was transported to a nearby hospital with non-life-threatening injuries.
 No one in the other vehicle was injured.